QuantaQuaestio/quantaquaestio.github.io/_posts/2025-12-30-cs50_ch9Flask_pset.md

 ##CS50: Chapter 9 — Flask

 **Problem 1 Birthdays- Complete the code to create a website where birthdays can be added using a form and stored in a birthdays database using SQL.
-The webapp is served using Flask and coded using python and HTML.**
+The webapp is served using Flask and coded using python, Jinja, and HTML.**

 ![Birthday App Screenshot](/assets/images/bdays.png)